nqcm/pathway-to-arabic/docs/reading/guided-reading.md

 Imam al-Nawawi’s collection of 40 Hadiths is one of the most important collections of hadiths we have today.
 Imam al Nawawi actually compiled a total of 42 hadiths for this collection, not 40.
 This collection contains 50 ahadeeth however, the last eight added by Imam Ibn Rajab.
 You can read more about this famous work [here](https://40hadithnawawi.com/posts/the-collection/).

-!!! note ""
+!!! info "Download links"

-Download the book from [here](https://pathway-to-arabic.s3-us-west-2.amazonaws.com/40-ahadeeth-nawawi-arabic-text.pdf)
+- Download the book from [here](https://pathway-to-arabic.s3-us-west-2.amazonaws.com/40-ahadeeth-nawawi-arabic-text.pdf)
 - Listen to the ahadeeth text in Arabic [here](https://archive.org/details/AlArba3onAnnawawia/01.mp3).
 - Read the original 42 ahadeeth and their English translation online [here](https://40hadithnawawi.com/).3.
 - Watch guided reading videos [here](https://www.youtube.com/playlist?list=PLyo54InWsoTaD4y9R03p8yarly606WSec).